- Talking to friends about your mental health

 If you don’t feel that turning to a friend is an option, there are other forms of informal help.

 You could join a group centred around an activity: a book group, a chess club or an exercise class.

 If you don’t want to join a group, try going to places where there are lots of people such as a library, leisure centre or café.
 You don’t have to talk to anyone if you don’t want to, but just being around other people can help you feel more connected.

-Online communities can also be supportive, whether or not they are focused around mental health problems.
-Mind’s online community, Side by Side, is a place you can listen, share and be heard.
+Online communities can also be supportive, whether or not they are focused on mental health problems.
+Mind’s online community, Side by Side, is where you can listen, share and be heard.

 Supporting a friend who has a mental health problem

 If you’re a friend of someone with a mental health problem, you may be concerned about them.
 The most important thing is to show them that you’re still their friend and you care about them, whether that’s through your words, a hug, or another way that conveys how you feel.

 “My friend asked me questions, didn’t just assume things, she really wanted to know.”

 The most valuable support you can provide is just being there to talk and listen.
 Making time to call, text, visit or invite someone over can make a big difference.